 What are your academic goals in CUNY Baccalaureate?

-What are your plans after receiving your degree?
+What are your plans after earning your degree?